Dogfish Head Brewery: Partnerships

-Dogfish Head often collaborates with other businesses outside of the beer industry.
-Dogfish Head has worked with the Grateful Dead to create a strong pale ale called American Beauty, a pickle company in Brooklyn, NY called Brooklyn Brine to create a pickle with beer ingredients, and an old glass company in Europe to design a unique IPA glass.
-In addition, Dogfish Head has worked with many other businesses outside of the beer industry.
-Calagione believes the collaboration with businesses like these distinguishes the Dogfish Head brand.
+Dogfish Head often collaborates with businesses outside of the beer industry.
+Dogfish Head has worked with the Grateful Dead to create a strong pale ale called American Beauty, a pickle company in Brooklyn, NY called Brooklyn Brine to create a pickle with beer ingredients, and Speigelau, a crystal glass company in Germany to design a unique IPA glass, and more.
+Calagione believes that collaboration with businesses like these distinguishes the Dogfish Head brand.

 Dogfish Head will be one of the main partners in Birreria, the roof-top brewpub being constructed at Mario Batali's Eataly project in New York City.
-They had originally planned on collaborating with 3 other breweries - Russian River Brewing Company, as well as Birrificio Baladin and Birra del Borgo, both from Italy, but Russian River Brewing Company withdrew.
+They had originally planned on collaborating with 3 other breweries – Russian River Brewing Company, as well as Birrificio Baladin and Birra del Borgo, both from Italy, but Russian River Brewing Company withdrew.
 They aim to craft rustic, artisanal beers that will pair directly with food served at the restaurant.
 The beers were brewed in a copper-clad brewing system and will be unpasteurized, unfiltered, naturally carbonated, and hand-pulled through traditional beer engines, recalling old world Italian craft brewing.
 The Eataly brewpub opened in 2011.